seperman/deepdiff/deepdiff/diff_doc.rst

     If you set it to 20, it will log every 20 seconds.
 This is useful only when running DeepDiff on massive objects that will take a while to run.
 If you are only dealing with small objects, keep it at 0 to disable progress logging.

-progress_logger: log function, default = logger.warning
+progress_logger: log function, default = logger.info
-    What logging function to use specifically for progress reporting.
-This function is only used when progress logging is enabled by setting log_frequency_in_sec to anything above zero.
-The function that is passed needs to be thread safe.
+    :ref:`progress_logger_label` defines what logging function to use specifically for progress reporting.
+This function is only used when progress logging is enabled which happens by setting log_frequency_in_sec to anything above zero.
-    The reason that the default is logger.warning and not logger.info is that the logging is done via a separate thread and somehow the info logs get muted by default.

 **Returns**